TheGreatGooglyMoogly/chia-address-lister/README.md

 # chia-address-lister
-Lists the puzzle hashes found from to_puzzle_hash in the wallet database.
+Lists the puzzle hashes of used addresses found from to_puzzle_hash in the wallet database.

 Change USERNAME and CHALLENGE as needed.